-- □ Smoke detectors on each level of your home - □ Fire extinguishers on each level of your home - □ Escape routes marked on a floor plan - □ Specified meeting place outside your home - A way to evacuate everyone in 150 seconds, including children who can't get out by themselves - Practice your escape plan monthly.
+- Smoke detector on each level of your home.

+- Fire extinguisher on each level of your home.

+- Escape routes marked on a floor plan

+- Specified meeting place outside your home.

+- Plan to evacuate everyone in 150 seconds, including children who can't get out by themselves.

+Practice your escape plan monthly.
 Practice at different times of the day and using alternate exits.